 Puzzle Fundraiser Update!

 We are more than halfway done with our puzzle fundraiser!
 Again, I can't thank you all enough for helping us.
 This adoption would literally not be possible without all of your help!
-If you missed our original post about our puzzle you can find it here
+If you missed our original post about our puzzle you can

 I will have more updates coming soon.
 Thanks so much for following along with us!
 Please pray for us to continue to get through this homestudy quickly, and also please pray for someone that I met this week who has been on my heart.
 Have a wonderful 4th of July weekend!!!